-To help us become more diverse and inclusive, we're continuing to take action in four key areas:
+To help us become more diverse and inclusive, we're continuing to take action in three key areas:

 - Fair and inclusive recruiting

-- Progression of under-represented talent

 - Building an inclusive culture

 - Supporting an inclusive society

 We will ensure all HSBC colleagues - whether part of a majority or minority group - have fair and equal access to opportunities regardless of their diversity characteristics.
-Therefore, all colleagues are expected to treat others with dignity and respect at all times.
-Being under the influence of alcohol or controlled substances does not excuse any failure to treat colleagues with dignity and respect.
+Therefore, all colleagues are expected to treat others with dignity and respect at all times regardless of circumstances or the situation, including, for example, being under the influence of alcohol or controlled substances.